 You’ll also need proper training on how to use your new equipment.
 InterNACHI offers hands-on workshops that allow inspectors to practice in a real-world situation.
 They also offer a handy primer on sewer scope inspections to help get you familiar with the process.

 Want more helpful advice on making the most of your home inspection business?
-Whether you want to customize your inspection report to include sewer scope inspections or learn more about running a successful business, HomeGauge is here for you.
+Whether you want to customize your inspection report to include sewer scope inspections or learn more about running a successful business, HomeGauge is here.
 Get in touch today to learn more.